landingi/ui-kit/README.md

 ## Getting Started

-Landingi UI-kit is a set of react components used in the `landingi-app` and `application`.
+Landingi UI-kit is a set of react components.
 Getting started is simple.
 Just add a `@landingi/landingi-ui-kit` to your dependencies in `package.json`.

 ### Requirements